-If you have questions about the contents of this guide, or need some more information that isn’t covered in this guide, please speak to one of our claim advisors on 0800 073 8804.
-They will go over your case with you, answer any questions you have, and help you to move your claim forward.
+If you have questions about the contents of this guide or need some more information that isn’t covered in this guide, please speak to one of our claim advisors on 0800 073 8804.
+They will go over your mis-sold pension claims with you and answer any questions you have.

 Select A Section:

 - A Guide To Mis-Sold Pension Compensation Claims